 New for 2020, the Recon has an improved EVA backband (complete with a snack-friendly pocket) and reinforced drain holes to prevent tearing on sticks and rocks.
 It also comes complete with thigh straps and reinforced D-rings.
 All in all, this is a bomber whitewater boat that’s built to withstand it all.
 Available with or without TiZip storage.

 - Load Capacity: 300 lbs.

 Best Lightweight Packraft: Alpacka Scout

 At 3.25 pounds, the Alpacka Scout ($595-745) is the flagship of lightweight packrafts.
 Stripped down to just the basics, the boat rolls so small that you can almost always find room in your pack for it.
 Best of all, it allows for unhindered access to remote mountain lakes, streams, and canyons that you’d otherwise never really explore.
 It has a simple “open boat” design, with no spray deck or self-bailing options.

 The Scout can also be fitted with a TiZip and inflatable seat for a little extra cash.
-We highly recommend both options if you are planning to use it for any whitewater.
+We highly recommend both options if you are planning to use it on the river in cooler conditions.